 Type of Report.
-The report submitted to the program must be the published (either in electronic or hard copy format) comprehensive annual financial report of a state or local governmental entity, which includes special-purpose entities such as public employee retirement systems, public colleges and universities, government investment pools, stand-alone business-type activities, and school districts.
+The report submitted to the program must be the published comprehensive annual financial report of a state or local governmental entity, which includes special-purpose entities such as public employee retirement systems, public colleges and universities, government investment pools, stand-alone business-type activities, and school districts.
 Component units and departments are eligible to submit their comprehensive annual financial report, provided that they meet certain requirements described below.
+The report must be in a pdf format.

 Scope.
 To qualify as "comprehensive," the report must include all funds and component units of the entity, in accordance with generally accepted accounting principles.